Maqbool Hussain: Return to Pakistan

 He was released on 17 September 2005 during a prisoner exchange between India and Pakistan at the Wagah-Attari border crossing.

 Upon his return to Pakistan, Hussain had no family left to go to, and his mental and physical state had reduced to the point where he would only respond with his rank and military service number whenever he was asked any questions by passersby.
 Hussain managed to find his way to a Pakistan Army garrison in Azad Kashmir and repeatedly wrote down his rank and service number on a piece of paper.
 After much inquiry, Hussain's service in the Indo-Pakistani War of 1965 was discovered and full accommodations began to be made by the military for him.

 Awards

-On 23 March 2009, Sepoy Maqbool Hussain of the Azad Kashmir Regiment was awarded the Sitara-e-Jurat for his gallantry during the war.
+On 23 March 2009, Sepoy Maqbool Hussain of the 41 Azad Kashmir Regiment was awarded the Sitara-e-Jurat for his gallantry during the war.

 Death

-Hussain died on August 28, 2018 in the city of Attock, Punjab.
+Hussain died on 28 August 2018 in the city of Attock, Punjab.
 He was a native of Tarar Khel, Sudhanoti District in Kashmir.

+Burial

+He was buried in his hometown of Tarar Khel, Azad Kashmir.
+His mother had waited for his return for as long as she lived and when she died she wrote in her will that the people bury her at the entrance of her village, so when her son would come back home, she'd be the first to welcome him.

 In popular culture

-The Pakistan Armed Forces' media wing, the ISPR and Interflow Communications Limited co-produced a drama series named Sipahi Maqbool Hussain that aired during the month of April 2008.
+The Pakistan Armed Forces media wing, the ISPR and Interflow Communications Limited co-produced a drama series named Sipahi Maqbool Hussain a biopic of him that aired during the month of April 2008.